-The bill also introduces new provisions regarding individuals under 18 years of age, presuming they were coerced into committing offenses related to human trafficking unless proven otherwise.
+The bill also introduces new provisions regarding individuals under 18 years of age, presuming they were coerced into committing offenses related to human trafficking.
 It mandates that law enforcement report suspected human trafficking violations involving minors to the Department of Health and Human Services, which must initiate an investigation within 24 hours.
-The bill clarifies that the existence of prior convictions must be determined by the court at sentencing, and it modifies language regarding the eligibility for presumption of coercion and the timeline for investigations.
-The amendments aim to enhance protections for minors and streamline the legal process surrounding these offenses.
+The bill clarifies that the existence of prior convictions must be determined by the court at sentencing, and it modifies the language regarding the eligibility for presumption of coercion and the timeline for investigations.
+Overall, the amendments aim to enhance the legal framework surrounding sexual offenses and human trafficking, particularly concerning minors.

 Statutes affected: